-In order for an election to be effective, the Exchange Agent must receive a properly completed Form of Election, accompanied by stock certificate(s) (unless delivery of such certificates is guaranteed as described below) representing OfficeMax shares currently held by you no later than the Election Deadline.
+In order for an election to be effective, the Exchange Agent must receive a properly completed Form of Election, accompanied by stock certificate(s) (unless delivery of such certificates is guaranteed as described below) representing the OfficeMax shares currently held by you no later than the Election Deadline.
 Persons whose share certificate(s) are not immediately available also may make an election by completing the Form of Election and submitting it to the Exchange Agent by the Election Deadline, and by having the Notice of Guaranteed Delivery properly completed and duly executed by a member of a registered national securities exchange or of the National Association of Securities Dealers, Inc. or a commercial bank or trust company having an office or correspondent in the United States (subject to the condition that the stock certificate(s), the delivery of which is guaranteed by such completion and due execution, are in fact delivered to the Exchange Agent no later than 5:00 p.m.
-New York City time, on the third New York Stock Exchange, Inc. trading day after such Notice of Guaranteed Delivery, properly completed and executed, is delivered to the Exchange Agent).
+New York City time, on the third trading day after the shareholders' meeting.